Chris Muckert: Playing career

 Muckert made his first grade debut for North Queensland in round 7 of the 2001 NRL season against St. George.
-In 2004, Muckert moved to Parramatta but only managed to make four appearances for the club before being released at the end of the season and retired from rugby league.
+In 2004, Muckert moved to Parramatta but only managed to make four appearances for the club before being released at the end of the season.
+In 2006, he signed for the Brisbane Broncos feeder club Toowoomba Clydesdales in the QLD Cup.